-For each mandatory youth team, the club licence applicant must employ at least two qualified coach (head coach) who are responsible for training and development of the respective teams.
+For each of the four youth teams, cf. Article 6.4.1, the club licence applicant must employ at least one qualified coach (head coach) who is responsible for the training and development of the respective team.

-At least two of these youth team coaches must hold one of the following minimum coaching qualifications:
+At least three of these youth team coaches must hold one of the following minimum coaching qualifications: